DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 There are multiple paths through the system, to see the details of each state and the transitions between them see the ``Workflow States and Transitions`` section below.
 This section will describe one simple path through the system as an example to pull the pieces together.

-Start out by putting images and a metadata excel file in the import directory on the local filesystem, then run the ``Import`` command in the DSA, from the ``AvailableToProcess`` folder in the ``SEER`` collection.
-The images will now appear in the ``AvailableToProcess`` folder in the DSA.
+Start out by putting images and a metadata excel file in the import directory on the local filesystem, then run the ``Import`` command in the SEER DSA, from the ``AvailableToProcess`` folder in the ``SEER`` collection.
+The images will now appear in the ``AvailableToProcess`` folder in the SEER DSA.

 Click on an individual image (an item view of the image) to view the redaction controls.
 Click on the ``Redact`` controls for any pieces of textual metadata and any of the associated images that should be redacted.
 Then click the ``Redact Image`` button at the bottom of the page.